Offline use¶

 | 30-day token check-in | Yes (brief, background) | License key only |

 In all three cases, the data sent to the server is limited to your license key and, when registering a case, a randomly generated UUID that has no connection to your case name, jurors, or any trial content.
+For more about what the license server does and doesn't receive, see No-Server Architecture.

 Using JuryBinder in a courtroom¶

-Most courtrooms have unreliable or no wifi.
+Most courtrooms have unreliable or no Wi-Fi.
 JuryBinder is designed for this.
 The recommended workflow:

 - Before you leave for the courthouse — open JuryBinder and confirm your case file loads.
 This ensures the latest version of the app is cached and your file is accessible.